zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit_practices.rst

 line.

-To make these configuration changes specifically for the current Git user, you must add the path option :option:`–-global` to :command:`config` as follows:
+To make these configuration changes specifically for the current Git user, you must add the path option :option:`--global` to :command:`config` as follows:

 .. code-block:: console